BioXcel Therapeutics (NASDAQ:BTAI) Price Target Lowered to $127.00 at Truist

-BioXcel Therapeutics (NASDAQ:BTAI) had its target price lowered by Truist from $150.00 to $127.00 in a report issued on Thursday morning, The Fly reports.
+BioXcel Therapeutics (NASDAQ:BTAI) had its price target trimmed by Truist from $150.00 to $127.00 in a research note published on Thursday, The Fly reports.

-BTAI has been the topic of several other research reports.
-Canaccord Genuity dropped their price objective on BioXcel Therapeutics from $110.00 to $95.00 and set a buy rating on the stock in a research note on Thursday.
-Truist Securities lowered their target price on BioXcel Therapeutics from $150.00 to $127.00 and set a buy rating on the stock in a research note on Thursday.
-HC Wainwright lowered their target price on BioXcel Therapeutics from $185.00 to $175.00 and set a buy rating on the stock in a research note on Thursday.
-UBS Group started coverage on BioXcel Therapeutics in a research note on Monday, February 1st.
-They set a buy rating and a $99.00 target price on the stock.
-Finally, Truist Financial reiterated a buy rating on shares of BioXcel Therapeutics in a research note on Monday, December 28th.
-Ten analysts have rated the stock with a buy rating, BioXcel Therapeutics has an average rating of Buy and a consensus price target of $104.50.
+Other research analysts have also recently issued reports about the company.
+UBS Group started coverage on BioXcel Therapeutics in a research report on Monday, February 1st.
+They set a buy rating and a $99.00 price target for the company.
+HC Wainwright reduced their price target on BioXcel Therapeutics from $185.00 to $175.00 and set a buy rating for the company in a research report on Thursday.
+Truist Financial restated a buy rating on shares of BioXcel Therapeutics in a research note on Monday, December 28th.
+Truist Securities dropped their price objective on BioXcel Therapeutics from $150.00 to $127.00 and set a buy rating on the stock in a research note on Thursday.
+Finally, Canaccord Genuity dropped their price objective on BioXcel Therapeutics from $110.00 to $95.00 and set a buy rating on the stock in a research note on Thursday.
+Ten equities research analysts have rated the stock with a buy rating, The stock currently has a consensus rating of Buy and a consensus target price of $104.50.

-BioXcel Therapeutics (NASDAQ:BTAI) last released its quarterly earnings data on Wednesday, March 10th.
-The company reported ($0.87) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.86) by ($0.01).
-As a group, sell-side analysts forecast that BioXcel Therapeutics will post -3.83 earnings per share for the current fiscal year.
+BioXcel Therapeutics (NASDAQ:BTAI) last issued its quarterly earnings results on Wednesday, March 10th.
+The company reported ($0.87) EPS for the quarter, missing the consensus estimate of ($0.86) by ($0.01).
+As a group, sell-side analysts anticipate that BioXcel Therapeutics will post -3.83 earnings per share for the current fiscal year.

 In other BioXcel Therapeutics news, insider Frank Yocca sold 15,000 shares of the firm’s stock in a transaction on Monday, January 25th.
-The stock was sold at an average price of $48.39, for a total value of $725,850.00.
-Following the sale, the insider now owns 103,397 shares of the company’s stock, valued at approximately $5,003,380.83.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+The stock was sold at an average price of $48.39, for a total transaction of $725,850.00.
+Following the transaction, the insider now owns 103,397 shares in the company, valued at approximately $5,003,380.83.
+The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.
 Also, insider Vincent O’neill sold 25,000 shares of the firm’s stock in a transaction on Wednesday, February 17th.
 The shares were sold at an average price of $55.58, for a total value of $1,389,500.00.
 Following the completion of the sale, the insider now directly owns 15,000 shares in the company, valued at approximately $833,700.
 The disclosure for this sale can be found here.
 In the last 90 days, insiders have sold 65,000 shares of company stock worth $3,352,100.
 Corporate insiders own 9.40% of the company’s stock.

 Several hedge funds have recently modified their holdings of the business.
 State Street Corp boosted its holdings in shares of BioXcel Therapeutics by 32.8% in the 3rd quarter.
 State Street Corp now owns 1,293,856 shares of the company’s stock valued at $56,102,000 after purchasing an additional 319,475 shares in the last quarter.
 Artemis Investment Management LLP boosted its holdings in shares of BioXcel Therapeutics by 1.2% during the 4th quarter.
 Artemis Investment Management LLP now owns 1,013,448 shares of the company’s stock valued at $46,839,000 after acquiring an additional 11,740 shares in the last quarter.
-BlackRock Inc. boosted its holdings in shares of BioXcel Therapeutics by 11.1% during the 4th quarter.
-BlackRock Inc. now owns 899,806 shares of the company’s stock valued at $41,572,000 after acquiring an additional 89,674 shares in the last quarter.
-Alliancebernstein L.P. boosted its holdings in shares of BioXcel Therapeutics by 16.1% during the 4th quarter.
-Alliancebernstein L.P. now owns 685,411 shares of the company’s stock valued at $31,666,000 after acquiring an additional 95,126 shares in the last quarter.
+BlackRock Inc. raised its position in BioXcel Therapeutics by 11.1% during the 4th quarter.
+BlackRock Inc. now owns 899,806 shares of the company’s stock worth $41,572,000 after purchasing an additional 89,674 shares during the last quarter.
+Alliancebernstein L.P. raised its position in BioXcel Therapeutics by 16.1% during the 4th quarter.
+Alliancebernstein L.P. now owns 685,411 shares of the company’s stock worth $31,666,000 after purchasing an additional 95,126 shares during the last quarter.
 Finally, Victory Capital Management Inc. raised its position in BioXcel Therapeutics by 15.3% during the 4th quarter.
 Victory Capital Management Inc. now owns 684,989 shares of the company’s stock worth $31,646,000 after purchasing an additional 90,695 shares during the last quarter.
 48.71% of the stock is currently owned by hedge funds and other institutional investors.

 BioXcel Therapeutics Company Profile